fatualux/python-notes/src/chapters/classes/inheritance.md

 - **Keep Hierarchies Simple**: Avoid deep inheritance hierarchies that can make the codebase complex and difficult to manage.
 - **Document Inheritance**: Clearly document the parent-child relationships and overridden methods to enhance code readability and maintainability.

-### Summary

-Inheritance is a fundamental concept in object-oriented programming that enables classes to inherit characteristics from other classes.
-It enhances code reuse and helps in creating a clear class hierarchy, but should be used judiciously to avoid complexity.